blaricoco/TON_Tact_Contract_DackDackJob/sources/output/sample_JobContract.md

 22641: Max time to deliver exceeded
 27002: Invalid status
 32991: Incorrect State, can only be funded when status unfunded
+37959: Max time to dispute exceeded
 38848: Incorrect State, can only be accepted when status delivered
 49940: Incorrect State, can only be delivered when status funded
+52504: Only Buyer can dispute
 57500: Max time to accept exceeded
 57710: Incorrect amount to fund contract